HexHive/OSTEP-slides/13-segmentation.md

 . . .

+* There is only one address space, no physical/virtual separation
 * Issue 1: no separation between processes (no integrity or confidentiality)
-* Issue 2: fragmentation: address space is occupied/fixed as long as program runs
+* Issue 2: fragmentation, address space remains fixed as long as program runs
+* Issue 3: programs have to be adjusted when loaded (e.g., target of a jump will be at different addresses depending on the location in the address space)

 ---